Causally Steered Diffusion for Automated Video Counterfactual Generation: Prompts

 \subsection{Evaluation Instruction}

-We outline the methodology used to construct the evaluation instruction prompt for the VLM-based textual loss, as described in Section~\ref{VLM-base_loss}.
-First, given the factual (source) prompt of the original video and the initial counterfactual (target) prompt derived as described in ~\ref{appendix:dataset}--we programmatically extract the target interventions by comparing the two.
-Below, we provide representative examples.
+We outline the methodology used to construct the evaluation instruction prompt for the VLM-based textual loss of the CSVC framework, as described in Section \ref{VLM-base_loss}.
+First, given the factual (source) prompt of the original video and the initial counterfactual (target) prompt--we programmatically extract the target interventions by comparing the two.
+In Listing \ref{lst:target_interventions}, we provide representative examples.

 Given the initial counterfactual prompt and the target interventions, we provide the VLM with the following evaluation instruction: